Kelpiscool/G305_FIBM/README.md

 u/Forty_0ne for the bottom and top cover 3d scans of the Logitech G305.<br>
 Filip of 0x46.net for the high resolution disassembly photos of the G305.<br>
 MatNS and, inornate on Thingiverse.<br>
+Matt Gaidica of Gaidi.ca for modelling lithium-ion pouch cell weights and capacity.<br>
 Digikey for constantly thinking I am a robot, I wish.😖<br>

 ![G305_lipo_PMIC_B.png](/Resources/G305_lipo_PMIC_B_2a.png)